-"I don't want to share too much information about how we dismantle stuff," he said.
-"If they ask what tools I use, I just say 'hammer."
+'I don't want to share too much information about how we dismantle stuff,' he said.
+'If they ask what tools I use, I just say? hammer.''

-By the time Gal-on arrived in Gramercy Park, his two-person team had things nearly under control.
-A quiet, tattooed Israeli and a portly Puerto Rican - both in bright red "Dr. Sofa" T-shirts - had removed upholstery from the sofa back.
-But after contorting the couch into several creative angles it was clear it would not fit.
+By the time Gal-on arrived in Gramercy Park, his two-person team, both in bright red 'Dr. Sofa' T-shirts, had things nearly under control.
+They had removed upholstery from the sofa back.
+But after turning the couch into several creative angles it was clear it would not fit.
 Further surgery was required.

 Staples attaching the leather to the frame were wedged off with the mysterious tool.
 A few minutes of rapid hand sawing freed the problematic left arm.
-That accomplished, the sofa skeleton slid smoothly through the elevator, headed towards apartment 6N for reassembly.
+That accomplished, the sofa skeleton slid smoothly through the elevator, headed toward apartment 6N for reassembly.